“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering.”

 Romans 1:7, “To all who are in Rome, beloved of God, called to be saints.”

 Romans 5:5, “Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.”

 Romans 5:8, “But God demonstrates [proves] His own love toward us, in that while we were still sinners, Christ died for us.”

-God gives endearing titles to his people so that they will live out their Christian lives on the basis of their prerogatives in Christ.
+God gives endearing titles to his people to live out their Christian lives based on their prerogatives in Christ.

 Christians should live out what they are.
 They should live out what is becoming to them.
 It is becoming to those who hold such titles to be loving towards all men.

-If God thinks of Christians with these titles (elect of God, holy, beloved), every Christian ought to think of each other this way.
+If God thinks of Christians with these titles (the elect of God, holy, beloved), every Christian ought to think of each other this way.